nie-ine/Ontologies/README.md

 # Graphics
 These are created with [EasyRDF ](http://www.easyrdf.org/converter) in SVG format.
 They contain reduced representations of class and property declarations from external and NIE-ontologies.
-NIE classes are represented by blue ellipses.
-External ontology classes are represented by purple ellipses.
-Subclass and subproperty relations are represented by green arrows.
+RDF/S and OWL classes and properties, and xsd datatypes are represented by brown ellipses and arrows resp., except subclass and subproperty relations, which are represented by green arrows.
-Other RDF/S and OWL properties are represented by brown arrows.
+External ontology classes and properties are represented by purple ellipses and arrows resp.
-NIE properties are represented by red arrows.
+NIE classes and properties are represented by blue ellipses and arrows resp.

 Following external ontologies are used:
 [CIDOC](http://www.cidoc-crm.org/)